 The Bolton family was known for its creativity, especially in the design and manufacture of stained glass.
 "The Adoration of the Magi" window at Christ Church (the first known figurative stained-glass window made in America) was designed and made by Cornelius’s brother William, assisted by their brother John.

 Grace's altar window, picturing "The Trial of Christ," was created by John Bolton, who was, by profession, an architect, (a profession he later left to become an Episcopal clergyman).
 John fashioned his window after a version made by his brother, William Jay for the church of St. Ann and the Holy Trinity in Brooklyn.
-In 2016, this historic window was removed and restored, through grants from the Diocese, and private donations.
+In 2016, our historic window was removed and restored, through grants from the Diocese, and private donations.

 If you look upward into the rafters at Grace Church, you will see evidence of craftsmanship of a different kind---that of shipbuilding, for the church was constructed by carpenters from the nearby David Carll shipyard.
 David Carll was a vestryman of the church for 24 consecutive years, from 1866 to 1889.
 The architecture of the church is termed “Carpenter Gothic,” a popular late Victorian style.